Quantum Field Theory

 Problem Sheets and Solutions

 Students must be able to handle this problem sheet before taking this course.
-I will assume students are already experienced in handling such operators and I will not be covering this in the course.
-See my handout for more details.
+I will assume students are already experienced in handling such operators and I will not be covering this aspect in the course.
+See my course summary handout for more details.

 This may be of interest or use to supplement other material.